360Performance/dynatrace-plugin-certcheck/README.md

 - Select Synthetic Monitors by Tag: Limit the certificate check to synthetic monitors that are tagged with this tag.
 Only one tag is allowed.
 - Dynatrace Tenant UUID to report to: this is the tenant UUID that the plugin will get synthetic monitors from and report to (using the configured API token).
 Typically this will be the same tenant as the plugin is configured for.
 Only provide the tenant ID, not the full hostname.
 - Dynatrace API token: the API token with the permissions mentioned above
+- Proxy and proxy port: when specified the plugin will use the proxy to connect to the target hosts.
+This is especially helpful for restricted environments where the Active Gate doesn't have full internet access.

 ## Further Options
 As the plugin as acces to the full certificate it would be rather easy to perform also other checks (e.g. hostname matches).
 This might be a future addition.